 …and they mostly came at weird times of the night, like 2am.

 The bong ended up in the hands of a girl who described it as being “beautiful” in her initial contact.
-(I would have described this bong as being translucent cobalt blue, with bukkake patterning, but I guess “beautiful” works too.)
+(I’d have described this bong as being translucent cobalt blue with bukkake, but I guess “beautiful” works too.)

 The flattery was a nice touch: I like knowing that I have great taste in cannabis filtration devices.
-Anyway, she showed up on time–at a sensible time of the day–and looked to be no more than 16 years old.
-But, she was a 16-year-old with the $40 I was asking for.
+Anyway, she showed up on time–at a sensible time of the day–and looked to be no older than 16 years.
+But, she was a 16-year-old with the $40 asking price.

 Millennials are ruining Generation Z, I know.